(CNN)Here is some background information about affirmative action as well as a few notable court cases.

 April 1, 2003 - The U.S. Supreme Court hears oral arguments on the two cases.
 U.S. Solicitor General Theodore Olson offers arguments in support of the plaintiffs.

 June 23, 2003 - The Supreme Court rules on Grutter v.
 Bollinger that the University of Michigan Law School may give preferential treatment to minorities during the admissions process.
-The law school policy is upheld by a vote of 5-4.
+The law school policy is upheld by a vote of five to four.

 June 23, 2003 - In Gratz v.
-Bollinger, the undergraduate policy in which a point system gave specific "weight" to minority applicants is overturned 6-3.
+Bollinger, the undergraduate policy in which a point system gave specific "weight" to minority applicants is overturned six to three.

 December 22, 2003 - The Supreme Court rules that race can be a factor in universities' admission programs but it cannot be an overriding factor.
 This decision impacts the Grutter and Gratz cases.